Frequently Asked Questions

 clerk of courts for the county in which the case originated.
 Loc.R.
 1.1.

-Filings are not accepted by facsimile.
-All filings during the course of
+Filings are not accepted by facsimile, unless the clerk of courts has

 the appeal must be filed in quadruplicate, i.e., one original plus three